 The school district may plan to apply pesticide(s) on school property.
 To the extent the school district applies certain pesticides, the school district will provide a notice by September 15 as to the school district's plan to use these pesticides.
 A parent may request to be notified prior to the application of certain pesticides on days different from those specified in the notice.
-Additional information regarding what pesticides are used, an estimated schedule of pesticide applications (which will be available for review or copying at the school office), and the long-term health effects of the class of pesticide on children can be requested by contacting Stride Academy Front Office, or via the school's website.
+Additional information regarding what pesticides are used, an estimated schedule of pesticide applications (which will be available for review or copying at the school office), and the long-term health effects of the class of pesticide on children can be requested by contacting [insert here the location, title/position, or person].